DSG-UniFE/ruby-erv/README.md

     bundle install

-If using JRuby, you'll also need to run:
+If you're using JRuby, you'll also need to run:

     rake get_latest_commons_math_snapshot